The famous Whey Gold Standard from Optimum Nutrition in review

-This supplement belongs to the Optimum Nutrition brand and can easily be found in any supplement store, as it is one of the most sold supplements.
+This supplement belongs to the Optimum Nutrition brand and you can easily find it in any supplement store, as it is one of the best-selling supplements.

 It is available in several formats:

 - 453 grams

 - 907 grams

 Starting with the smallest version (453g), the average value is around 16?, 30? for the next version (907g), 58? in the 2.2kg version and between 100? and 110? for the 4.5kg version.

 The ingredients in this supplement vary according to the flavor chosen, however, the base ingredients (the same in all formulas) are: